Landscapes-Reimagined/Create-Forge-Frontier/patch_notes.md

   - **Vanilla resource vents** are more common
 - Moved **AE2 Meteorites** from **Glacio** to **Mercury**
 - Removed All **Non-Bosses**, except **Snow Golem** and **Soul Vulture** from **Caged Mobs**
+- Changed Required Spawner Fluid, for Create-Mob Spawners, from Potion of Regeneration to Builder's Tea

 ### 🚀 Startup Scripts
 - Removed unused **Crushed Redstone** item